For the dough:

 - Combine the filling ingredients, using a fork, to create a paste.

-- Grease a 9x13 inch baking pan with cooking spray.
+- Grease a 9×13 inch baking pan with cooking spray.
 Place the rolls in the pan, cover, and let rise for about 30 minutes (or overnight in the refrigerator).

-- Bake the rolls for about 15 minutes or until golden brown.
+- Bake the rolls for approximately 18 to 20 minutes or until golden brown.

 - (Optional: Once you remove the rolls from the oven, cover the pan with a baking sheet (upside down) and flip them over onto the sheet leaving the pan in place.
 This will allow all the cinnamon filling to recoat the rolls.
 Let sit for about a minute and flip back over so the rolls are once again in the pan.
 Remove the sheet.)

-- Immediately spread the frosting over the rolls.
+- Immediately, while the rolls are still hot, spread the frosting over the rolls.
 Serve warm.